 No MoreApp account yet?
 Sign up here.

-This feature is available in the Branch, Tree and Forest plans.
-Check our plans.
+This feature is available in the Leaf, Branch, Tree and Forest plan.
+Visit our Pricing page.

 1. Create the Google Spreadsheet

 In order to have your data exported to a specific Google Spreadsheet, you will need to create a new sheet or you can also use an existing sheet.
 Once you have created your sheet, you can go to the MoreApp Platform.

 Select the Google Sheets integration and click on Add.

 3. Configure the Google Sheets integration